 For Dr. Katz and Dr. Tabisel, working with women to help them through vaginismus is clearly more than just a job.
-The commitment and energy they bring to their clients is amazing.
+The commitment and energy they bring to their clients are amazing.

-The treatment was only a couple of months ago and we’re still exploringpenetrative sex.
-We’re not quite swinging from the chandeliers but we’re doing some thing that seemed unobtainable not so long ago.
-The emotional impact of vaginismus is still around but I hope it’s lessoning over time.
+The treatment was only a couple of months ago and we’re still exploring penetrative sex.
+We’re not quite swinging from the chandeliers but we’re doing something that seemed unobtainable not so long ago.
+The emotional impact of vaginismus is still around but I hope it’s lessening over time.

 I don’t pretend to know for a second all the thoughts, the fears, and the internal turmoil that went on inside my girlfriend’s head during the 2 years between finding out about vaginismus and getting to the Women’s Therapy Centre.
 I did, and still do, try as hard as I can to understand as much as possible.
-I try to place my self in my girlfriends position and help her work through the emotions she’s dealing with.
-As a partner of someone with vaginismus, I can’t truly be inside my girlfriend’s mind helping fight her internal fights or be an equal vaginismus sufferer but I do believe that I should do every thing else to support her.
-She’s the one who’s going through hell at times she’s the one that dives deep inside her self to find that fire and that strength.
-Being caring, patient, understanding and being willing to not necessarily know exactly what’s going on but at least trying your hardest to be there and to be your girlfriend’s rock is the least you can do as a partner.
+I try to place myself in my girlfriend’s position and help her work through the emotions she’s dealing with.
+As a partner of someone with vaginismus, I can’t truly be inside my girlfriend’s mind helping fight her internal fights or be an equal vaginismus sufferer but I do believe that I should do everything else to support her.
+She’s the one who’s going through hell at times she’s the one that dives deep inside herself to find that fire and that strength.
+Being caring, patient, understanding, and being willing to not necessarily know exactly what’s going on but at least try your hardest to be there and to be your girlfriend’s rock is the least you can do as a partner.